-One system shall control the normal functions of the power conversion systems in the UPS, including the inverter, rectifier and DC-DC converter.
-This system shall have three sources of power, which shall be the rectifier input, the DC bus and bypass input, any one of which shall be sufficient to provide adequate power to the control system for continuous operation and the generation and processing of any related alarms.
+There shall be one system to control the normal functions of the power conversion systems in the UPS, including the inverter, rectifier and DC-DC converter.
+This system shall have three sources of power, which shall be the rectifier input, the DC bus and bypass input, any one of which shall be sufficient to provide adequate power to the control system for continued operation and the generation and processing of any related alarms.

-The second system shall control the Bypass Static Switch and shall monitor the operation of the power conversion sections of the UPS.
+The second system shall control the bypass static switch and shall monitor the operation of the power conversion sections of the UPS.
 This system shall derive its power from the bypass input.
-In the event of a failure in the power conversion control system, this system shall initiate and execute a transfer of the critical load to the bypass, if the bypass source is available, and shall generate the appropriate alarms.
-In the event this system encounters a failure or the bypass source is not available, the first system shall determine that the bypass is not available and shall generate the appropriate alarms until the bypass is restored.
+In the event of a failure in the power conversion control system, this system shall initiate and execute a transfer of the critical load to the bypass if the bypass source is available, and generate the appropriate alarms.
+In the event that this system encounters a failure or the bypass source is not available, the first system shall determine that the bypass is not available and shall generate the appropriate alarms until the bypass can be restored.